sascha/TokenInjectableDockerBuilder/API.md

 - *Type:* constructs.Construct

-The parent construct/stack.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="token-injectable-docker-builder.TokenInjectableDockerBuilder.Initializer.parameter.id"></a>

 - *Type:* string

-The unique ID of the construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="token-injectable-docker-builder.TokenInjectableDockerBuilder.Initializer.parameter.props"></a>

 - *Type:* <a href="#token-injectable-docker-builder.TokenInjectableDockerBuilderProps">TokenInjectableDockerBuilderProps</a>

-Configuration properties for the construct.

 ---